-- Planned consortium management approaches and processes that will foster integrated program planning, implementation, and coordination within the proposed award.
-The applicant should also describe approaches to collaboration with other FFP funded activities working in the same country, as applicable, and with other external stakeholders, including government partners, other donor funded activities, private sector actors, local partners, and other change agents. - Adaptive management approaches that will enable feedback cycles that foster experiential learning and analysis of data from assessments, surveys, research, and routine monitoring, as well as scenario planning around activity responses to anticipated shocks and/or changes in the political, social, environmental or market context.
-The applicant should describe the management processes that will enable the application of analysis and learning in adjustments to the ToC and other design elements, adaptations to ongoing implementation and management strategies, and updates to learning strategies and plans. - Performance management strategies that measure the effectiveness and efficiency of proposed interventions.
+Planned consortium management approaches and processes that will foster integrated activity planning, implementation, and coordination within the proposed award.
+The applicant should also describe approaches to collaboration with other FFP funded activities working in the same country, as applicable, and with other external stakeholders, including government partners, other donor funded activities, private sector actors, local partners, and other change agents.

+- Adaptive management approaches that will enable feedback cycles that foster experiential learning and analysis of data from assessments, surveys, research, and routine monitoring, as well as scenario planning around activity responses to anticipated shocks and/or changes in the political, social, environmental or market context.
+The applicant should describe the management processes that will enable the application of analysis and learning in adjustments to the ToC and other design elements, adaptations to ongoing implementation and management strategies, and updates to learning strategies and plans.
+See Activity Learning Plan, Annex 11. - Performance management strategies that measure the effectiveness of proposed interventions, and how these interventions contribute to achieve the intended outcomes in a sustainable fashion.
+Understanding that the best designed activities will have very limited impact without quality implementation, performance management strategies should include a description of how the applicant will monitor for, identify, and, through linkages with adaptive management strategies, address implementation quality issues throughout the life of the award.